fribas84/soliditysecurity/README.md

 `npx hardhat test test/WeakRandomness.js`
 ### Miner / Validator Attack
 a Miner / Validator can manipulate the EVM Timestamp to guess the number
+### Contract Attack
+Guessing the winning number from another contract.

 ## Versions
 - Hardhat: 2.17.3
 - Ethers: 6.7.1